bene : studio is a global consultancy, helping startups, enterprises and HealthTech companies to have better product

 - The designed architecture is based on AWS services.
 Similar architecture is possible on the biggest cloud providers.
 Further investigation is necessary if another provider is needed.

 - SD card content (log) data structure needs to be clarified for Uploader app.

 About product planning

-bene : studio helps clients develop their product strategy starting with a product discovery.
+bene : studio helps clients develop their product strategy starting with a product audit.
 With the experience of more than 100 projects bene : studio lists the values of a product and key areas to improve within the application, software, UX, design or user flow.